 Why we charge fixed fees, not a percentage

-We don’t think it’s right that someone with £1,000,000 invested should pay ten times as much as someone with £100,000 invested if they have a broadly similar service.
+We don’t think it’s right that someone with £1,000,000 invested should pay ten times as much as someone with £100,000 invested, unless their circumstances mean they need ten times the expertise and time.
 We also don’t think it’s right that clients’ service should be determined by how much money they have.
 It’s a dated and opaque way of charging for valuable professional support, but yet nearly all financial advisers still operate in this way.
 We are part of the movement for change.